mindspore-ai/docs/tutorials/experts/source_en/parallel/train_ascend.md

 >
 ### Multi-host Training

-Before running multi-host training, you need to ensure that you have the same openMPI, Python, and MindSpore versions and install path on each node.
+Before running multi-host training, you need to ensure that you have the same openMPI, Python, and MindSpore versions and install path on each node. you also need to configure password-free login between nodes.
+Please refers to [GPU Configuring Distributed Environment](https://www.mindspore.cn/tutorials/experts/en/master/parallel/train_gpu.html).

 OpenMPI multi-host training generally adopts the way of configuring hostfile, adding `--hostfile filepath` to the `mpirun` command line argument.
 The format of each line of the hostfile file is `[hostname] slots=[slotnum]`.
 The hostname can be ip or hostname, and slotnum represents the number of child processes started by the machine.